AntoLC/chartjs-react/README.md

 # Chart and React
-Frontend app to try all sort of chart
+Frontend app to try all sort of charts
+- Chart.js